DayFiles publisher information

 Adobe Acrobat online tools benefit from the Adobe brand, broad product maturity, and deeper enterprise credibility than a smaller utility product can match.

 The switch intent usually appears when a user wants a different default architecture, not just a different logo.
-That is where PDF Processor becomes relevant.
+That is where Private PDF Editor becomes relevant.

-PDF Processor is stronger when the user wants to arrive, finish a supported PDF task locally in the browser, and leave without a heavier platform or account-driven workflow.
+Private PDF Editor is stronger when the user wants to arrive, finish a supported PDF task locally in the browser, and leave without a heavier platform or account-driven workflow.

 That advantage matters most for people doing private routine document work who want fewer handoffs and less product overhead around the task.